kyma-project/test-infra/cmd/image-builder/README.md

 - `<image-name>` is the `name` input passed to the reusable workflow.
 - `<tag>` is the tag provided via the `tags` input or the default tag computed by Image Builder.

-Restricted registries
+**Restricted registries**

-When `use-restricted-registry` is enabled, Image Builder pushes to internal (restricted) push repositories and exposes virtual (read) repositories for consumers.
-Example mapping:
+When `use-restricted-registry` is enabled, Image Builder pushes to internal (restricted) push repositories and exposes virtual (read) repositories for consumers:

 - Pull (PR builds): `europe-docker.pkg.dev/kyma-project/restricted-dev`
 - Pull (push builds): `europe-docker.pkg.dev/kyma-project/restricted-prod`